itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 Real programmers and software/app developers (e.g., not me) like Homebrew and other package managers because it allows them to toggle back and forth between language versions (e.g., sometimes they have to flip between Python 2.7 and Python 3, depending on the project).

 Personally, I like Homebrew for ease of use.
 Installing new programs with it is fast, easy, and clean.
+I hope you like it too!

 ### 2.2.2.
 Install Homebrew from the Terminal

-To install Homebrew, you need to open your Mac's Terminal.
+To install Homebrew, you first need to open your Mac's Terminal.

 Press `cmd + space` to open the Spotlight, and type `terminal`.
 You should see this: